 The apprentice shall receive the full amount of all cost of living increases or bonuses that are negotiated through the collective bargaining agreement.
 When an apprentice completes the required hours of training and all of the required related instruction, the apprentice, upon recommendation of the JAC, shall be permitted to sit for the Mechanic's Examination.
 Upon successful completion of the Mechanic's Examination, the apprentice shall be classified as a mechanic and shall receive not less than the rate paid to a mechanic.
 Apprentices that do not successfully complete the Mechanic's Examination or who fail to sit for the Mechanic's Examination when they are required to do so shall be classified as fourth-year apprentices and required to repeat related instruction classes as required by the JAC.
-Apprentices that do not successfully complete the Mechanic's Examination when they are required to repeat related instruction classes as required by the JAC.
-Apprentices that do not successfully complete the Mechanic's Examination when they are required to repeat related instruction classes as required by the JAC.
 Apprentices that do not successfully complete the Mechanic's Examination or fail to sit for the Mechanic's Examination when they are required to do so shall be subject to the guidelines contained in the operative CBA.